Blue Chip Stocks – What are They?

-For example, investing in a company like British Petroleum provides investors with access to the oil and gas sector and the commodity markets through its other businesses.
+For example, investing in a company like British Petroleum provides investors access to the oil and gas sector and the commodity markets through its other businesses.
 As a result, there is no uniform definition of a blue-chip stock.
-Still, they all share common attributes, including strong balance sheets (including large positive cash flows) and enduring business models that create fundamental and intrinsic value and returns that help them grow solid.
-In addition, each share has many measurable intrinsic qualities that bring them to this coveted club.
+Still, they all share common attributes, including strong balance sheets (including sizeable positive cash flows) and enduring business models that create fundamental and intrinsic value and returns that help them grow solid.
+In addition, each share has many measurable inherent qualities that bring them to this coveted club.

 The S & P / TSX 60 Index ranks Canada’s top companies by market capitalization and includes companies that have historically delivered stable returns with minimal volatility for investors.
 Companies in Canada’s financial sector make up a large share of the nation’s top stocks.
 There is no generally accepted benchmark for market capitalization above $5 billion, but the market leaders are companies of all sizes.

 The companies listed on the TSX represent 70% of the market capitalization of all TSX-listed Canadian companies.
 Royal Bank of Canada is the largest bank regarding assets, market capitalization and securities.
 In the years before the push-shop battle, RBC was the most prominent Canadian company by market capitalization.